Alero's Symphony

 Alero's Symphony is a 2011 Nigerian musical drama film directed by Izu Ojukwu and starring Bimbo Manuel, Ivie Okujaye and Chibuzor 'Faze' Oji.
 It premiered at The Palms, Genesis Cinemas, Lagos.
 The film is an upshot of the Amstel Malta Box Office 5 (AMBO 5) reality show.
 It received 4 nominations at the 8th Africa Movie Academy Awards and was screened across major Nigerian cities by the Africa Film Academy.

+Plot

 The film tells the story of Alero (Okujaye), a twin born into a reputable high-class family.
 After graduating from university with honors, she is due to attend law school.
 Unbeknownst to her parents, her real desire is to be a singer.
 The family decides to go on an island vacation to re-ignite their familial bond.
 While there, Alero meets Lovechild (Faze), a talented but poor waiter.
 Lovechild helps Alero pursue what she loves as a career.
 They then fall in love.